“How ‘bout Jessica?” Chris asked his mom.

 “So, there are kids my age, too?
 Not just babies?”
 He didn’t feel so bad anymore.

 “I would imagine, so.
 Put your mask on.”
-She gave him light shove.
+She gave him a light shove.

 As he placed the mask over his nose and mouth, the door unlocked.
-It took forever for the red door to open, creaking, exposing a darkness, releasing a bit of cold air.
+It took forever for the red door to open; creaking, exposing a darkness, releasing a bit of cold air.
 It gave Chris chills.
-Finally, an older woman showed herself, peeking around, like she was hiding or something.
-She looked ninety-years-old.
+Then, an older woman showed herself, peeking around, like she was playing a game of hide and seek or something.
+Even with her mask on – by her eyes, her skin, she looked a hundred-years-old.
 Instinctively, he took a step back.
-He didn’t know why but didn’t like this.
-Mom, of course, blinded by the creepy house, was also ignorant to the old lady, apparently in charge of the daycare.
-Unless, a younger person was back there somewhere.
-But nothing, no one, just quiet.
-Not even sounds of screaming toddlers.

 “Mom?” he questioned, pulling at her shirt tail.